-The attacks by Boko Haram and the marauding cattle rustlers constitute major impediments to the Project since insecurity creates unease in commitment and positive action.
-The development of the GGW in the Sahel of Nigeria

-- Although labour is available, the cost of training personnel is expensive, especially in unstable economy due to dwindling value of oil in the world market. - It is challenging to synchronise activities in the large Sahel of Nigeria without compromising quality; therefore more trained staff and enhanced communication base is a real necessity. - There is the need for close consultation between the National and the Pan African Agencies for continuous sharing of information, experience, technology and alignment of activities. - Increase in population is real 140 million in 2006 and now estimated at 180 million; exerting more pressure on demand for arable land that is not available; increase in intermittent conflict between land users farmers and herders is expected. - National adequate budgeting for GGW is necessary to sustain this essential and necessary project for land restoration and sustainable livelihoods.
+- The attacks by Boko Haram and the marauding cattle rustlers constitute major impediments to the project since insecurity creates unease in commitment and positive action. - Although labor is available, the cost of training personnel is expensive, especially in unstable economy due to dwindling value of oil in the world market. - It is challenging to synchronize activities in the large Sahel of Nigeria without compromising quality; therefore more trained staff and enhanced communication base is a real necessity. - There is the need for close consultation between the National and the Pan African Agencies for continuous sharing of information, experience, technology and alignment of activities. - Increase in population is real 140 million in 2006 and now estimated at 180 million; exerting more pressure on demand for arable land that is not available; increase in intermittent conflict between land users - farmers and herders is expected. - National adequate budgeting for GGW is necessary to sustain this essential and necessary project for land restoration and sustainable livelihoods.